 Halfway Report

-During the process of this project so far I have found myself to be “sprinting” through the project.
+During the process of this project so far, I have found myself to be “sprinting” through the project.
 I found that during the development that I had not been following good development practices, especially when naming columns in Microsoft Lists.
 Due to this I had spent a considerable amount of time tidying up everything to make sure standards were met as well as to take a “breather” and take inventory of what I have done and what needs to be done.
 This was mentioned during a weekly meeting with Industry Supervisor’s, and they were happy that this was being done.
-This will help with the documentation around the development and how to use the product
+This will help with the documentation around the development and how to use the product.

 Methodology